 No. Don't use it.

-You can’t set the discount to 30% for online retailers or the 53% discount that bricks-and-mortar bookstores require.
-CreateSpace sets the discount at 40%.
-(I don’t know why.)
-Plus, you can’t join the Returns program that bookstores require.
+You can't set the discount to 30% for online retailers or the 53% discount that bricks-and-mortar bookstores require.
+Amazon's EDP sets the discount at 40%.
+(I don't know why.)
+Plus, you can't join a returns program that bookstores require.
 Use IngramSpark for that.

-So just use CreateSpace to get your print book into the Amazon store or to print test copies of your book quickly and cheaply.
+So just use Amazon Kindle Print to get your print book into the Amazon store or to print test copies of your book quickly and cheaply.

 IngramSpark is owned by Ingram, the largest book distribution company in the world.
 They distribute to online retailers and bricks-and-mortar bookstores.
 IngramSpark is a POD printing service and distribution company.